Automating Your Conversion Funnel: DOs & DON'Ts

 Construct buyer personas.

 Buyer personas increase your understanding of your ideal prospective customers based on their specific needs, demographics, pain points, and any questions they may stumble across as they glide through the funnel.
 Creating an ideal customer profile allows you to go beyond just your company and customers.
-It helps you use competitive research and real data to learn who buys your products.
+It helps you use competitive research and accurate data to learn who buys your products.

 Compare your pricing to competitors.

 Find out what makes your company unique and leverage that to gain new customers.
 Learn your position in the market.
-Price comparing is an excellent place to start in creating a content plan, constructing lead generation content, and building a marketing campaign.
+Price comparing is an excellent place to start creating a content plan, constructing lead generation content, and building a marketing campaign.